davidblackuk/davidblackuk.github.io/_drafts/cpc-roms-utopia.md

 tags: [ 8bit,  amstrad, cpc, ROMs, retro]
 location: London, England
 excerpt: "ROM-box, now there's a term you don't hear much anymore."
-description: "My CPC ROM box, what it is and what it does."
+description: What is the Utopia ROM and what does it give us.
 comments: true
 share: true
 date: 2022-08-28